laravel-notification-channels/twitter/README.md

 ## Usage

-Follow Laravel's documentation to add the channel to your Notification class:
+Follow Laravel's documentation to add the channel to your Notification class.

+### Publish Twitter status update

 ```php
 use NotificationChannels\Twitter\TwitterChannel;